syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Xamarin.md

 //Loading an existing Word document
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;

-using (WordDocument document = new WordDocument(assembly.GetManifestResourceStream("Convert-Word-Document-to-Image.Assets.Input.docx"), FormatType.Docx))
+using (WordDocument document = new WordDocument(assembly.GetManifestResourceStream("Convert-Word-Document-to-Image.Assets.Input.docx", FormatType.Docx))
 {
     //Instantiation of DocIORenderer for Word to Image conversion using (DocIORenderer render = new DocIORenderer())